Aattukara Alamelu: Release and reception

 Aattukara Alamelu was released on 10 November 1977, Diwali day.
 Film World wrote, "Aattukara Alamelu is a fluke; one misses any worthy element that is a box-office draw besides the performance of the goat!".
 The film was a silver jubilee hit.

 Legacy

-Enga Ooru Aattukkaran (1990), which also stars Sripriya, was compared by N. Krishnaswamy of The Indian Express to Aattukara Alamelu as it also prominently features a goat.
+Enga Ooru Aattukkaran (1990), which also stars Sripriya, was compared by journalists to Aattukara Alamelu as it also prominently features a goat.